space-apes/recursionist-quickstarts/meanQuickstart/meanQuickstartScratchpad.md

     - class binding: Add `[class.some-css-class]="some-condition"` to the element you want to style.
     - class binding ex: `[class.selected] = "hero === selectedHero"`
     - "Angular processes all data bindings once for each JavaScript event cycle, from the root of the application component tree through all child components."
+- if binding to some value in template, must use public class properties because: "Angular only binds to public component properties."
 ## SERVICES
 - why?:
     - "Components shouldn't fetch or save data directly and they certainly shouldn't knowingly present fake data.
 They should focus on presenting data and delegate data access to a service."